riverwaysoft/php-converter/README.md

 You can even go further and use `NegationFilter` to exclude specific files as shown in [unit tests](https://github.com/riverwaysoft/dto-converter/blob/a8d5df2c03303c02bc9148bd1d7822d7fe48c5d8/tests/EndToEndTest.php#L297).

 ### How to write custom type resolvers?
 `dto-converter` takes care of converting basic PHP types like number, string and so on.
-But what to do if you have to convert a type that isn't a DTO?
+But what if you have a type that isn't a DTO?
 For example `\DateTimeImmutable`.
-You can write a class that implements [UnknownTypeResolverInterface](https://github.com/riverwaysoft/dto-converter/blob/2d434562c1bc73bcb6819257b31dd75c818f4ab1/src/Language/UnknownTypeResolverInterface.php). `dto-convert` already includes such class in core functionality.
+You can write a class that implements [UnknownTypeResolverInterface](https://github.com/riverwaysoft/dto-converter/blob/2d434562c1bc73bcb6819257b31dd75c818f4ab1/src/Language/UnknownTypeResolverInterface.php).
 There is also a shortcut to achieve it - use [InlineTypeResolver](https://github.com/riverwaysoft/dto-converter/blob/2d434562c1bc73bcb6819257b31dd75c818f4ab1/src/Language/TypeScript/InlineTypeResolver.php):

 ```diff
 $application->add(